Master of Theological Studies Course Descriptions

 THEO 513 Master's Thesis Project 2 (1 credit)

-THEO 520 History and Models of Catechisis (two credits)
+THEO 520 History and Models of Catechisis (2 credits)

 This course will explore the foundations of catechesis through the major movements, principles and people who influenced today’s approaches to catechesis.
 Students will investigate historical forms of catechesis and the ways they impact how we teach and evangelize today.
 The task of this course is to discover the reasons “we do what we do” and to recognize the foundational principles for judging the effectiveness of catechetical movements today.
 The course will examine methods and models of catechesis, addressing the practical issue of how to teach religion and theology, including the Sacraments.

 THEO 522 Faith Development (2 credits)

 THEO 540 Principles of Liturgy (2 credits)

 This course considers the principles of Christian liturgy as the primary expression of the Church's life and spirituality.
 It will provide a basic overview of the history of Christian liturgy and an exploration of the concepts of ritual action, time, space and the relationship of liturgy and mission.
 The course will address the current pastoral need for a broader development and understanding of music, environment and art, language and enculturation.

 THEO 541 Sacramental Theology (2 credits)

 This course is an examination of sacramental theology.
 This examination includes a brief survey of the development of sacramental practices and theologies in Christian history.
 Particular attention is given to contemporary Christian theological understandings of sacramentality and sacraments and of their inherent anthropological, ecclesial and liturgical dimensions.
 The intimate connection between sacramental celebration and the transformation of the individual, the Christian community and the world is also explored.

-THEO 560 Models of Ministry and Leadership in the Church (two credits)
+THEO 560 Models of Ministry and Leadership in the Church (2 credits)

 This course will investigate the theoretical basis for the practice of ministry in the contemporary church.
 It will examine the collaborative role of leadership and authority within that focus of ministry and servant leadership.
 After exploring the theological understanding and history of ministry in the community, students will come to an appreciation of the psychological and sociological influence and impact on ministry.